 - Passenger assistance provided by AVP Airport Ambassadors has been suspended until further notice.

-- The AVP (Red) tails Pet Therapy Program has been suspended through May 31, 2020.
+- The AVP (Red) tails Pet Therapy Program are here on a limited basis at this time.

 - Regarding Car Rental Agencies at AVP, the following reduced counter hours are in place:

 - Avis/Budget: 9:00 AM to 9:00 PM (Monday-Friday), and 9:00 AM to 6:00 PM (Saturday-Sunday).

 - National/Enterprise: 10:00 AM to 11:00 PM (daily).

 - Hertz/Dollar: 12:00 PM to 8:00 PM (daily).

 - Public Parking Garage & Parking Lots: Cash will no longer be accepted until further notice.
 Credit card payments ONLY.